 Families across New York City can find help at Christmas.
-There are a number of non-profit organizations that are involved in collecting toys from the public and then redistributing them to low income families or those that are struggling.
+There are a number of non-profit organizations that are involved in collecting toys from the public and then redistributing the free Christmas gifts to low income families, senior citizens, immigrants or those that are struggling.
 Charities operate across Brooklyn, Queens, Manhattan, Staten Island as well as the Bronx.
 Based on resource levels they may offer free toys, presents, games, and more.

 The focus of these agencies is on helping children from working poor families as well as the homeless.
 Other clients may be senior citizens or the homebound that live in New York City.
 However anyone can apply for assistance at Christmas and there is no discrimination based on age, race, or religion.
 What may be provided includes small presents.
 There may be toys for girls or boys, games, winter clothing attire, food baskets, and stockings full of goodies.

 The Christmas programs normally have an application process that begins in late summer or the fall months.
 New York City income qualified families are assisted on a first come and served basis, as the charities do rely on volunteers and donations.
 While not everyone will qualify for help at the holidays, the goal is to assist as many people as possible.